Nat34/project-permute/readme.md

 # project-permute
 Processing Development Environment

 This repository contains files and documentation created during the setup, creation and development of a program using Processing.
-This project was developed in conjunction with the course *Creative Engagements with Digital Technology* at the Univeristy of Pittsburgh and titled: *Permutations, Arrays and Color: Controlling the Repetition in Processing*
+This project was developed in conjunction with the course *Creative Engagements with Digital Technology* at the Univeristy of Pittsburgh and titled: *Permutations, Arrays and Color: Controlling the Repetition in Processing*.

 ## Project:
 To generate a tool that will produce a grid of rectangles structured around a permutation of three colors, where order is important and repetition is allowed.